Twitter Linkedin Youtube Campus Rubió

 Does Spain have a good healthcare system?

-Yes, Spain has one of the best healthcare systems in Europe, characterized by universal access, low out-of-pocket expenses, and excellent clinical results across multiple specialties.
-The country is consistently ranked highly by major organizations:
+Yes, Spain has one of the best healthcare systems in Europe.
+According to the United Nations, Spain ranks 13th on the essential health services coverage index, with a score of 83 out of 100.
+It combines universal access, low out-of-pocket expenses, and excellent clinical results across specialties.

-• Wait times in the public system are moderate and managed through this synergy with the private sector.
+• Wait times in the public system are moderate, and the private sector helps alleviate pressure.

-Spain’s strong commitment to patient-centered care, health equity, and continuous quality improvement has established it as a leader in global health service delivery, recognized by both WHO and OECD rankings.
+Spain’s commitment to patient-centered care, health equity, and continuous quality improvement positions it as a leader in global health delivery.

 Behavioral & Mental Health Services in Spain